Skip to content

 You can add a title and description to your booking page, but that's about as far as customization goes for Google Calendar appointment schedules.
 You can't add a logo, create a custom URL, or set a unique profile picture; your Google account profile picture is the same one that's displayed on your booking page.

-Calendly also allows you to add custom invitee questions to your booking page, including free text and multiple choice (available on all plans).
+Calendly also allows you to add custom invitee questions to your booking page, including text fields and multiple choice (available on all plans).
 Say you're a SaaS business that offers different types of products or services.
-On your booking page, you can ask invitees to select which service they want to discuss, so you can connect them with the appropriate sales rep. It's also a great way to qualify leads.
+On your booking page, you can ask invitees to select which service they want to discuss, so you can route them to the appropriate sales rep. It's a great way to qualify leads.

-Calendly integrates natively with different video conferencing apps; Google Calendar offers only Google Meet
+Calendly works with Zoom, Teams, and more; Google Calendar only offers Google Meet

 Dropdown of available Google Calendar meeting location options, including Google Meet, in-person location, phone call, and other location to be specified later.

-With Calendly, you have the ability to schedule virtual meetings in popular video conferencing apps like Zoom, Teams, and GoTo Meeting, directly from the booking page.
+With Calendly, you can schedule virtual meetings in multiple popular video conferencing apps like Zoom, Teams, and GoTo Meeting, directly from the booking page.
 You can even let invitees choose which app they'd prefer to meet on as they fill out the booking form, and Calendly will automatically generate the link to embed into the invite.

 Calendly booking page with a multiple-choice selection of different video conferencing apps to meet on.